infinum/JS-justTodoIt/Nextjs.md

 All of the todo management routes should be protected with a guard that does not allow unauthorized users to see these pages.
 If an unauthorized user tries opening one of these routes, they should be redirected to login page.

 #### 3.2.1.
-Todos table
+Table of Todo lists

-This page shows a paginated table of all of the user's Todos:
+This page shows a paginated table of all of the user's Todo lists:

 - User can go to next/previous page
-- User can sort Todos by title and creation date
+- User can sort Todo lists by name and creation date
   - Default sort: creation date, descending
-- User can filter Todos by title
+- User can filter Todo lists by name
   - API calls should be made on-the-fly as the user types (there is no submit button), with some debounce time
   - Avoid making unnecessary API calls
   - Ensure that results from the API are processed in correct order and that there are no race conditions